2023 Most Popular Online Criminal Justice & Corrections Bachelor's Degree Schools in the Plains States Region

 While working on their Bachelor's Degree, criminal justice majors at Capella University accumulate an average of around $36,424 in student debt.

-Read full report on Criminal Justice & Corrections at Capella University
+Full Criminal Justice & Corrections at Capella University Report

-Wayne State College came in at #7 in this year’s edition of the Most Popular Online Criminal Justice & Corrections Bachelor’s Degree Schools in the Plains States Region ranking.
-WSC is a small public school located in the distant town of Wayne.
+Wayne State College ranked #7 on this year’s Most Popular Online Criminal Justice & Corrections Bachelor’s Degree Schools in the Plains States Region list.
+WSC is a small public school located in the town of Wayne.

 About 50% of the students majoring in criminal justice at the school are women while 50% are male.

-Read full report on Criminal Justice & Corrections at Wayne State College
+Full Criminal Justice & Corrections at Wayne State College Report

-Southeast Missouri State University came in at #8 in this year’s edition of the Most Popular Online Criminal Justice & Corrections Bachelor’s Degree Schools in the Plains States Region ranking.
-Located in the small city of Cape Girardeau, Southeast Missouri State University is a public school with a moderately-sized student population.
+With a ranking of #8, Southeast Missouri State University did quite well on this year’s most popular schools for criminal justice and corrections students working on their online bachelor’s degree.
+Located in the city of Cape Girardeau, Southeast Missouri State University is a public school with a moderately-sized student population.

 About 60% of the students majoring in criminal justice at the school are women while 40% are male.